A slam-dunking new partnership agreed between Randox Laboratories and Olimpia Milano

 You visit the doctor because you think there is a problem.
 The doctor suspects it may be an infection but she’s not sure.
 A blood sample is taken and sent to the laboratory where three to five tests are run on it.
 Your blood does not show a positive reading for any of the tests conducted.
 You still don’t know what’s wrong.
 Does this sound familiar?

 Enter a pioneering piece of technology called the Biochip.
-This health testing platform, from global diagnostics company Randox, and on show at this year’s Goodwood Festival of Speed, can currently run 49 different tests simultaneously – making sure you get the right diagnosis as fast as possible.
+This health testing platform, from global diagnostics company Randox, and on show at this year’s Goodwood Festival of Speed, can uniquely run multiple tests simultaneously – making sure you get the right diagnosis as fast as possible.

-Current and futuristic developments in this critical strand of medicine, involving detailed analysis of blood to identify both current and future health risks, are appearing as part of the festival’s Future Lab project.
-Those visiting Future Lab will learn how technology can be utilised to improve the speed and accuracy of health diagnoses across the world.
+Current and futuristic developments in this critical strand of medicine, involving detailed analysis of blood to identify both current and future health risks, appeared as part of the Future Lab project at the festival which took place 8th – 11th July 2021.
+Those who visited Future Lab found out how technology can be utilised to improve the speed and accuracy of health diagnoses across the world.

-“More sensitive, comprehensive and accurate technologies hold the promise of much earlier and effective diagnosis, often before symptoms appear – greatly improving healthcare outcomes and reducing the burden on healthcare services.
-And these technologies are directly available to the individual through our consumer division Randox Health, not just through GPs or hospitals.
+More sensitive, comprehensive and accurate technologies hold the promise of much earlier and more effective diagnosis, often before symptoms appear – greatly improving healthcare outcomes and reducing the burden on healthcare services.
+And these technologies are directly available to the individual through Randox Health, not just through GPs or hospitals.

-“It is also a fact that diagnostics have historically been undervalued – in healthcare systems around the world laboratory technologies account for around 2% of overall budgets, yet 70%-80% of all healthcare decisions affecting diagnosis or treatment involve a laboratory investigation.”
+It is also a fact that diagnostics have historically been undervalued – in healthcare systems around the world laboratory technologies account for around 2% of overall budgets, yet 70%-80% of all healthcare decisions affecting diagnosis or treatment involve a laboratory investigation.